Skip links

 2. Have you delivered events at this scale before?

-A company that’s brilliant at 50-person dinners may not be the right fit for a 400-delegate conference — and vice versa.
-Ask for examples at your specific scale, not just a portfolio of everything they’ve ever done.
-Numbers and venue names matter here.
-Vague answers don’t.
+An agency that’s excellent at 50-person dinners may not be the right fit for a 400-delegate conference — and vice versa.
+Ask for examples at your specific scale: numbers and venue names, not just a general portfolio.
+Vague answers here usually mean vague delivery later.

 3. What venues do you have established relationships with?

 Agency relationships with venues mean better rates, better access, and fewer surprises.
-An agency that’s delivered events at the ICC Birmingham, the London Palladium, or venues in your target city will know exactly what those spaces can and can’t do.
-That knowledge is worth a lot when you’re planning something that has to go right.
+If they’ve delivered events at venues in your target city — the ICC Birmingham, venues in London, international conference centres — they’ll know exactly what those spaces can and can’t do.
+That knowledge is worth a significant amount when something has to go right first time.

 4. How do you handle last-minute changes on the day?

-Things change.
-Speakers pull out, AV fails, guest numbers shift.
-What you’re really asking is: how does this team perform under pressure, and do they have the relationships and experience to solve problems fast?
-Ask for a specific example of something that went wrong and how they dealt with it.
+Ask for a specific example — something that went wrong, and exactly how they fixed it.
 An agency that’s never had anything go wrong hasn’t done enough events.
-An agency that can’t tell you how they fixed it isn’t one you want running yours.
+An agency that can’t tell you how they handled it isn’t one you want running yours.

 5. How is your pricing structured — and are there supplier markups?

 Some agencies charge a flat management fee.
-Others take a percentage of total spend, or mark up supplier costs significantly.
+Others take a percentage of total spend or mark up supplier costs significantly.
 Neither model is inherently wrong, but you should understand exactly what you’re paying for before you sign anything.
 Ask for a breakdown, not just a total.
+A good agency won’t hesitate to give you one.

 6. Can you share case studies from similar events?

 Not testimonials — case studies.
 Specifically: what was the brief, what did they deliver, and what was the outcome?
-Any agency worth working with should be able to show you real examples with real detail.
-If they can only offer generic quotes, that tells you something.
+Real detail, not generic praise.
+If they can only offer vague quotes, that tells you something important.

 7. How will you manage logistics on the night?